 An additional charging model is the "Committed VM".
 In this model, the client rents the infrastructure for a predefined time.
 This predefined time can be from one month to a year, or even more in some cases.
 During this time, the customer can use the infrastructure whenever she wants without any extra cost (except maybe network traffic).
 Usually, it is less expensive than "Pay-as-you-go" when the usage is high.
-An example of this model is GoGrid [5].
+An example of this model is GoGrid.

-2.2 Existing Cost Models and Other Related Work
+2.2.
+Existing Cost Models and Other Related Work

 Cost models for distributed queries do not consider the economic cost associated and are limited to scenarios where the physical resources are predefined.
-A typical approach is presented in [11], where the query execution time is split into the time needed to execute CPU tasks, retrieve and store data to the disk and send data across hosts.
-[21] provides more detailed cost functions but follows the same approach as in [11].
-More sophisticated approaches, such as [24, 16], perform more efficient and dynamic cost function calibration but still suffer from the main limitations mentioned above.
+A typical approach is presented in [6], where the query execution time is split into the time needed to execute CPU tasks, retrieve and store data to the disk and send data across hosts.
+More specifically, the total cost is given by the following formula: